python-validators/validators/README.rst

 Python data validation for Humans.

-Python has all kinds of data validation tools, but every one of them seems to require defining a schema / form.
+Python has all kinds of data validation tools, but every one of them seems to require defining a schema or form.
 I wanted to create a simple validation library where validating a simple value does not require defining a form or a schema.

 ::